Stella Soomlais: Crafting timeless designs in an age of rapid innovation

 It seems that the general public is not yet eagerly ready for this kind of shift in perspective regarding consumer items.
 However, I already have several clients who wish to start using their handbags in this way.

 Regarding the development of my brand, I'm constantly thinking about how to be a more responsible designer and entrepreneur.
-It gives me great pleasure to figure out the new service because it's a great move towards the more sustainable environment.
+It gives me great pleasure to figure out the new service because it's a great move towards a more sustainable environment.

-Stella, thank you for your time and exciting interview!
+Voog: Stella, thank you for your time and exciting interview!

-www.stellasoomlais.com.
+Dear reader!
+We invite you to take a look at Stella's portfolio on her website — www.stellasoomlais.com.
 If you happen to visit Tallinn, don't hesitate to step into her studio shop at Telliskivi 62, Tallinn.

 Create your online store for free